Leaked documents 'link' top Chinese leaders to crackdown on Uyghurs | DW | 01.12.2021

 Zenz says the leaked documents are an identical subset of the Xinjiang Papers that were first reported by The New York Times in 2019.
 However, the Times didn't highlight the key items and disclose all of the transcripts, he said.
 Zenz believes this new evidence lays the foundation to validate the previously disclosed information about the crackdowns in Xinjiang.

 The Chinese government has been denying allegations of human rights abuses in Xinjiang over the last few years.
-Earlier this month, Chinese Foreign Ministry spokesperson Zhao Lijian said during a daily press briefing that Xinjiang-related issues are in essence about countering violent terrorism, radicalization and separatism, not about human rights or religion.
+Earlier this month, Chinese Foreign Ministry spokesperson Zhao Lijian said during a daily press briefing on Xinjiang are in essence about countering violent terrorism, radicalization and separatism, not about human rights or religion.

 The documents include speeches made by Chinese President Xi Jinping, which Zenz says validate previous evidence of the crackdown in Xinjiang